-Table 3: Matching Options for Brunei Darussalam
+Table 3: Matching Options for Cyprus

-Parameter Description KeepMultimatch Specifies whether to return results when the address matches to multiple in the database.
-If this option is not selected, an address that results in n candidates will fail to geocode.
-If you select this option, specify the maximum number of candidates to rethe MaxCandidates option (see below). eturn using Y Yes, return candidates when multiple candidates are found.
-D efault.
+Parameter Description KeepMultimatch Specifies whether to return results when the address matches to multiple candidates in the database.
+If this option is not selected, an address that results in multiple candidates will fail to geocode.
+If you select this option, specify the maximum number of candidates to return using the MaxCandidates option (see below).
+Yes, return candidates when multiple candidates are found.
+Default.
 No, do not return candidates.
-Addresses that result in multiple will fail to geocode. candidates MaxCandidates If you specify KeepMultimatch=Y, this option specifies the maximum number of results to return.
+Addresses that result in multiple candidates will fail to geocode. es MaxCandidates If you specify KeepMultimatch=Y, this option specifies the maximum number of results to return.
 The default is 1.
 Specify -1 (minus one) to return all possible candidates.
 ReturnRanges Specifies whether to return address range information.
-If you enable this output field Ranges will be included in the output. option, the A range is a series of addresses along a street segment.
-For example, 5 Main St. is an address range representing addresses in the 5400 block o range may represent just odd or even addresses within a segment, or be even addresses.
-A range may also represent a single building with multipuch as an apartment building. f Main St. A oth odd and Y Yes, return address range information.
-No, do not return address range information.
+If you enable this option, the output field Ranges will be included in the output. he A range is a series of addresses along a street segment.
+For example, 5400-5499 Main St. is an address range representing addresses in the 5400 block of Main St. range may represent just odd or even addresses within a segment, or both odd ar even addresses.
+A range may also represent a single building with multiple units, such as an apartment building. .
+A nd Y Yes, return address range information.
+N No, do not return address range information.
 Default.
-MaxRanges If you choose to return ranges, this option specifies the maximum number to return for each candidate.
-Since the geocoder returns one candidate part and since a segment may contain multiple ranges, this option allows you other ranges in a candidate's segment. er segment,
+MaxRanges If you choose to return ranges, this option specifies the maximum number of rang to return for each candidate.
+Since the geocoder returns one candidate per segme and since a segment may contain multiple ranges, this option allows you to see the other ranges in a candidate's segment. nt,